-Try this easy recipe of a homemade natural pink clay soap, a olive oil soap scented with rose geranium essential oil and colored with french pink clay, making a very gentle, conditioning and wonderfully scented soap.
+Try this easy recipe of a homemade natural pink clay soap, a olive oil soap scented with rose geranium essential oil and colored with french pink clay and red clay, making a very gentle, conditioning and wonderfully scented soap.

 Rose Geranium Essential Oil